Dionuta/Sprint-Challenge--Testing/answers.md

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe is a container for tests which allows you to divide tests into multiple parts.
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Describe is a container for tests which allows you to divide tests into multiple parts.
 It is used in setting up the individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?